 I took few months break and I joint another page Ex-Muslim Memes.
 Working with an Ex-Muslim from Pakistan and we started posting together.
 Now, the page grew from 2000 followers over three years to 14,000 followers in just four months.
 The translation of Arabic memes that exposed the shortcomings in the Islam infuriated Jihadists and their apologists.
 As the page got bigger, the online Jihadists were reporting anything they see.
 Late summer 2019, and following few random warning including ludicrous post about having wine in paradise – the page got closed by Facebook.

 We got later to learn that these same Jihadists, working together as mindless drones, closed many Ex-Muslim pages, including The Atheist Republic page.
 Many Atheist pages got together and signed a petition – to which Facebook restored their pages.
 Alas, they never restored our page because we were not one of the group who complained!
 After the closing of that page, I took a four month break.
 In December 2019, I joined the social media platform with The Atheist Republic of Pakistan on Facebook and restarted my page on Instagram with name @ArabicTranslatedMemes.
 Again, learning from past mistakes, I made sure the content of my posts are focused on the Quran, Hadith, Muhammad’s story, and Islamic teaching.
 Between December 2019 till July 2020, I never had any of my posts challenged or removed.
 I did not get a warning or a direct contact from the platform.
-I was aware my page was being reported by multiple jihadist pages, that increased as my following went up over 2,000 followers.
+I was aware my page was being reported by multiple jihadist pages, which increased as my following went up over 2,300 followers.
 On Tuesday 30th of June 2020, and without any prior warning, I was locked out and asked to verify my identity.
 I completed the checks (something I am familiar with from past experience) – the message stated that they will review my appeal in 24 hours.
 And on the 24th hour on the dot, without any further communication – the page got deleted.

 I hold no grudge against these social media platforms.
 They are a money business and where they get pressure be that from mass reporting or governmental bodies, they will bend backwards to maintain their business models – however, the right for Ex-Muslims to stand up and express their lack of faith has to be supported.
 By shutting us down, they are interfering with the evolutionary process that benefited the peaceful changes in Christianity and other faiths.
 It is our right to challenge the teachings of Islam and to express our lack of belief.
 That said, we should never stop.
-Every account the challenges Islam and its teachings is making the jihadists and their apologists work harder and it is making the platforms push the boundaries of what is acceptable.
-Remember having a text that say Islam is violent would get your account in jail for a 24 hours?
+Every account that challenges Islam and its teachings is making the jihadists and their apologists work harder and it is making the platforms push the boundaries of what is acceptable.
+Remember when having a text that says Islam is violent would get your account in jail for 24 hours?
 Remember when having a picture of the prophet Muhammad would close your account?
-All this reminds me bookshops selling ‘Satanic Verses’ by Salman Rushdie would get death threats or closed.
-Now Amazon is awash with Ex-Muslim books that make Salman Rushdie’s book look nothing but kindergarten book.
+All this reminds me of bookshops selling ‘Satanic Verses’ by Salman Rushdie and how they would get death threats or closed.
+Now Amazon is awash with Ex-Muslim books that make Salman Rushdie’s book looks nothing but a kindergarten book.
 YouTube is full of Ex-Muslim Channels.
 With every post, every page, every book, every blog, and even every post – we are pushing the boundaries.
 So never give up!
 I will never give up.